anatoliynovo/abacus/README.md

-# abacus
+# Abacus - build with Javascript

-Javascript Abacus is a simple thing for calculating, consisting of a frame with rows of wires or grooves along which beads are slid.
+Abacus is a simple thing for calculating, consisting of a frame with rows of wires or grooves along which beads are slid.